-posted: february 27 by Rich Batsford
+posted: december 16 by Rich Batsford

 Apart from the joy of playing a wonderful and versatile instrument, learning piano is a really good introduction to understanding and appreciating music generally.

 Lessons range from $25 for a half hour, $30 for 45 mins or $40 for an hour slot and timings are flexible.
 Contact me now to book your first lesson or with any queries or questions.

 These are testimonials from some of my current students:

 “Rich has been teaching my 3 children piano for a few years, he’s incredibly patient with them all and they love having him as their teacher.
 He comes very highly recommended!”
 Seleah